corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 In this scenario, you have a mixed network where only selected nodes are upgraded to Corda 4.12, while others remain on previous versions of Corda 4.x.
 This scenario requires you to perform the following actions:
 1. Upgrade any existing CorDapps to run on Java 17 and Kotlin 1.9.20.
 2. Keep a copy of the old CorDapp contract JAR file in the new `legacy-contracts` folder placed inside all upgraded 4.12 nodes.
-3. If your contracts depend on third party dependencies or jars in the drivers folder then these must be placed in the new `legacy-jars` folder inside all upgraded 4.12 nodes.
+3. If your contracts depend on third-party dependencies or JARs from the `drivers` folder, then you must place these in the new `legacy-jars` folder located inside all upgraded 4.12 nodes.

 Any future Corda 4.12 nodes added to the network will also require the `legacy-contracts` folder.
-All 4.12 nodes will require a `legacy-contracts` folder.
-This is the case even if all nodes are at 4.12.
-The reason for this being they are required by the external verifier in case it needs to verify a 4.11 transaction in the back chain.
+All 4.12 nodes will require a `legacy-contracts` folder, even if all nodes are at 4.12.
+It is because they are required by the external verifier in case it needs to verify a 4.11 transaction in the back chain.

-In addition if contracts depend on third party dependencies or jars in the drivers folder then the populated `legacy-jars` folder must exist on all 4.12 nodes.
+Additionally, if contracts depend on third-party dependencies or JARs in the `drivers` folder, then the populated `legacy-jars` folder must exist on all 4.12 nodes.

 ### Upgrading all network nodes to 4.12

 In this scenario, you are creating a non-mixed network composed solely of nodes operating on Corda 4.12.
-Note that in this scenario the `legacy-contracts` folder is required.
-This is to enable the external verifier to verify 4.11 and earlier transactions.
+Note that the `legacy-contracts` folder is required to enable the external verifier to verify transactions from version 4.11 and earlier.

-The `legacy-jars` folder is also required if contracts use third party libraries of depend on jars in the drivers directory.
+The `legacy-jars` folder is also required if contracts use third-party libraries or depend on JARs in the `drivers` directory.

 If any new Corda 4.12 nodes are added to this network in the future then these nodes must also have the `legacy-contract` folder and `legacy-jars` folder (if required for the `legacy-jars` folder).